xplanes/ha-plant-diary/README.md

 **Plant Tracker** is a custom integration and Lovelace card for [Home Assistant](https://www.home-assistant.io/) that helps you manage and monitor your houseplants.
 Track when each plant was last watered or fertilized, define care intervals, and visualize everything with a custom card.

+This work has been inspired by [Plant tracker for Home Assistant](https://github.com/mountwebs/ha-plant-tracker).

-## 📦 Features
+## Features

 - Track multiple plants with individual settings
 - Display days since last watering or fertilizing
 - Custom watering intervals and postponements
-- Indoor/outdoor plant flag
+- Indoor/outdoor plants
 - Configurable plant image
 - Built-in services to create, update, and delete plants
 - Automatic daily updates